Valeria Fabre, M.D.

 - Bacterial vaginosis (BV) appears to represent a disruption of normal vaginal flora with altered relative concentrations of various microorganisms, including depletion of H2O2-producing lactobacilli and proliferation of anaerobic Gram-negative and Gram-positive bacteria such as:

 - Other: Leptotrichia/Sneathia spp., Megasphaera spp. and BVAB-1, BVAB-2, and BVAB-3 (all Clostridiales order bacteria)

-- There is an absence of inflammation with a dense biofilm present, G. vaginalis predominates over other species.
+- Inflammation is absent with a dense biofilm; G. vaginalis predominates over other species.

 There's more to see -- the rest of this topic is available only to subscribers.

 © 2000–2023 Unbound Medicine, Inc. All rights reserved